What Size Exercise Ball Should You Get – Garage Gym Builder

-In order to effectively work the muscles of your core, it’s important that you use the correctly sized ball.
+To effectively work the muscles of your core, it’s essential that you use the correctly sized ball.
 A ball that is too large or small will put too much pressure on your lower back.
-The height diameter chart may not apply here, especially if you are overweight or have longer than normal limbs.
-To determine the best sized ball for your core moves, you need to be able to sit on the ball.
+The height diameter chart may not apply here, especially if you are overweight or have longer than healthy limbs.
+To determine the best-sized ball for your core moves, you need to be able to sit on the ball.

 Sit side on the ball and position yourself side-on to a mirror, so you can see what is going on with your posture.
 Plant your feet firmly on the ground.
-This provides good balance, allowing you to safely support yourself.
+It provides the right balance, allowing you to support yourself safely.
 Make sure that you are sitting on top of the ball.

 For core exercises, you want your hips to be slightly higher than your knees.
-This allows you to maintain the natural inward curve of your lower back while you are exercising on the ball.
-If your hips are any further down, you will be slumped down and you won’t be able to activate your core muscles nearly as well.
+It allows you to maintain the natural inward curve of your lower back while you are exercising on the ball.
+If your hips are any further down, you will be slumped down, and you won’t be able to activate your core muscles nearly as well.
 You’ll also potentially strain your lower back.

-When you’re doing core work, you want to make sure that there is not a lot of compression when you press on the ball.
+When you’re doing core work, you want to make sure that there is not a lot of compressions when you press on the ball.
 Anti-burst balls are firmer than the cheaper, softer balls.

-Are you looking for a Swiss ball specifically for physio and balance training.
-Find out the brands will give you the best performance with our Best Stability / Physio / Balance / Swiss Ball Review 2016.
+Are you looking for a Swiss ball specifically for physio and balance training?
+Find out the brands will give you the best performance with our Best Stability / Physio / Balance / Swiss Ball Review 2019.

 What Size Exercise Ball?

-You will notice that some fitness balls are promoted as being ‘anti burst’.
-This doesn’t mean that they are indestructible.
-Anti burst means that if it does fail, perhaps by being pierced by the corner of your desk, it will deflate gradually rather than popping like a balloon.
-Gym balls always come with very specific warranty restrictions because, while they can withstand massive forces, they can sustain invisible damage if kicked or used inappropriately.
+You will notice that some exercise balls are promoted as being ‘anti-burst’.
+It doesn’t mean that they are indestructible.
+Anti-burst means that if it does fail, perhaps by being pierced by the corner of your desk, it will deflate gradually rather than popping like a balloon.
+Gym balls always come with special warranty restrictions because, while they can withstand massive forces, they can sustain invisible damage if kicked or misused.

-Only use a fitness ball outside if you have it on a mat and the area is free of any sharp or rough surfaces.
+Only use an exercise ball outside if you have it on a mat and the area is free of any sharp or rough surfaces.

-An under or over inflated ball will not perform correctly.
-If a ball is too soft you will just sink into the surface and if a ball is over inflated it will cause the user to balance on top of it, rather than allowing the ball to mold to the user’s body shape.
+An under or over-inflated ball will not perform correctly.
+If a ball is too soft, you will sink into the surface and if a ball is over-inflated it will cause the user to balance on top of it, rather than allowing the ball to mold to the user’s body shape.

 The ball should be inflated to about 80 percent of its total inflation.
 Then leave it for 24 hours to allow the material to settle, before finishing the inflation process.
 Rather than trying to measure air pressure inside the ball, measure the diameter; place the ball right up against a wall, hold a straight edge against the point on the ball that is furthest from the wall, then measure the distance along the floor from the wall to this point.

-Now that you know what size ball is right for your needs, find out where to buy the best fitness ball for your home gym with our Best Exercise Balls Review 2016.
+Now that you know what size ball is right for your needs to find out where to buy the best exercise ball for your home gym.

-Choosing the best fitness ball is only half the purchasing decision.
+Choosing the best exercise ball is only half the purchasing decision.
 You also need to get the right sized ball for your needs.
-Follow our height / dimension chart for a general guide.
+Exercise ball size chart should be followed for a general guide.
 If you’re able to test out the ball before buying, perform the two sit tests.
-Remember – for general use your hips should be at knee height, whereas for core work the hips need to be slightly higher.
+Remember – for general use your hips should be at knee height, whereas for core work, the hips need to be slightly higher.